 Washington Mutual’s collapse was just one link in the dramatic chain of events surrounding the largest financial crisis since the Great Depression — a crisis that cost trillions in household wealth, and that experts say led to heightened economic inequality.

-A decade after the 2007-08 crisis, revisit FRONTLINE’s reporting on the Great Recession — from how the country’s leaders struggled to respond to an economic crisis that caught them by surprise, to why Wall Street’s leaders have escaped criminal prosecution for their role in the meltdown, and how the impact of the crisis and the massive government bailout continue to reverberate today.
+More than a decade after the 2007-08 crisis, revisit FRONTLINE’s reporting on the Great Recession — from how the country’s leaders struggled to respond to an economic crisis that caught them by surprise, to why Wall Street’s leaders have escaped criminal prosecution for their role in the meltdown, and how the impact of the crisis and the massive government bailout have continued to reverberate.

 1.)
 Inside the Meltdown (2009)

 From the Bear Stearns deal, to Lehman Brothers’ collapse, to the propping up of insurance giant AIG, to the $700-billion bailout, this documentary from Michael Kirk and his team chronicled key moments in the crisis — and how the government responded.

 The bets were huge and risky: billions of dollars on the housing market.
 The upside was undeniable: superbanks reaped billions of dollars, dominated the landscape, and gobbled up competitors.
 Then, the bottom dropped out.
 In Breaking the Bank, Kirk and his team untangled the complicated financial and political web threatening one particular superbank: Bank of America.

 3.)
 The Warning (2009)

 Looking back to the 1990s, Kirk and his team discovered early warnings of the crash, and uncovered a concerted effort not to regulate the emerging, highly complex, and lucrative derivatives markets — which would become a ticking time-bomb within the American economy.